moka-guys/mokabed/Bedmaker/Pan5249/Pan5249_Logfile.md

 Modify the gene names in the additional regions to match the names in the request form
 # Testing
 Pan5249_cnv.bed was tested in DNAnexus using ED_cnv_calling_v1.4.0.
 The app completed successfully without any error.

+# Remove ATM_3UTR
+ATM_3UTR has poor coverage, which resulted in errors in the Exomedepth CNV report.
+M.Yau confirmed the regions is okay to remove.

+ATM_3UTR	chr11:108239720-108239839

+The region above was manually removed from Pan5249_CNV.bed